-Chain extenders are suitable to increase the molecular weight of semi crystalline polymers; the addition of XIBOND™ will result in improved melt strength
+Chain extenders are suitable to increase the molecular weight of semi crystalline polymers; the addition of XIBOND® will result in improved melt strength

-Polycondensation polymers, like polyesters and polyamides tend to degrade during processing, which results in the loss of molecular weight.
+Polycondensation polymers like polyesters and polyamides tend to degrade during processing, which results in the loss of molecular weight.
 This leads to loss of important material properties, especially melt strength.
-Chain extenders can improve the melt strength by connecting the chains via a chemical reaction with functional groups such as the OH, C00H and NH2 groups of the polymer.
-This results in a reduced melt flow index (MFI) and thus increased viscosity.
+Chain extenders can improve melt strength by connecting chains via a chemical reaction with a polymer’s functional groups – such as the OH, COOH and NH2, for example.
+This results in a reduced melt flow index (MFI) and increased viscosity.

-The addition of XIBOND™ chain extenders to thermoplastic polyesters and polyamides will lead to branched structures, since it has multiple groups which can react with the polymer matrix.
-The XIBOND™ portfolio offers a wide range of maleic anhydride functional polymers which are especially suitable for polyamides.
-The XIBOND™ range also consist of Glycidyl methacrylate (GMA) functional polymers, the epoxy functionality can react with thermoplastic polyesters.
+The addition of XIBOND® chain extenders to thermoplastic polyesters and polyamides leads to branched structures, since chain extenders contain multiple groups that can react with the polymer matrix.
+The XIBOND® portfolio offers a wide range of maleic anhydride functional polymers that are especially suitable for polyamides.
+The XIBOND® range also consists of Glycidyl methacrylate (GMA) functional polymers, and the epoxy functionality can react with thermoplastic polyesters.
 Melt viscosity is increased as a result of the reaction of the functional groups with either carboxylic or amine end groups.
-In most cases the use of the additive leads to an improvement in the mechanical properties of the polymer, in addition to the observed stabilization in melt flow.
+In most cases, use of chain extenders leads to an improvement in the overall mechanical properties of the polymer, as well as to observable stabilization in melt flow.

 Benefits Chain Extenders